digidem/osm-p2p-syncfile/README.md

 - `multifile`: Allow the syncfile to span multiple archives once a 4 gigabyte limit is reached.
 The below API works exactly the same, but will be multifile-aware.

+- `encryptionKey`: If you are syncing with a multifeed instance that is using a custom encryptionKey, then you also need to pass this as an opt to Syncfile

 ### syncfile.ready(cb)

 Call `cb` once the syncfile is ready to perform replication.
 If the syncfile is already ready, `cb` is called immediately.